 Attachment 1585 Hello Ontario

 just released his six song self titled EP 'Hello Ontario'.
 So we caught up and interviewed him.
 Jerrod describes Hello Ontario's music as sounding like of Montreal, Starfucker / STRFKR, Miike Snow, Owl City and Passion Pit, here's what else he had to say...
-Thanks for taking the time to do this interview Jerrod.
-Tell us a bit about yourself, your name, age, where youíre from and an interesting fact if you like.

 My name is Jerrod Harlan

 , Iím 20 years old, and I live in Pittsburgh, PA.
 I go under the stage name of Hello Ontario.
 I guess an interesting fact would be that a hippo can open its mouth wide enough to fit a four foot tall child in it.

 Is there a story behind your name Hello Ontario?

 The name Hello Ontario came from a conversation I was having a good friend when I wrote my first song, ďYoung and Restless.Ē He asked me to describe the style, and I said it was a mix of Of Montreal and Hellogoodbye.
 So I took the Hello part and the Montreal part, and was going to call it Hello Montreal.
 I didnít like it.
 So I changed Montreal to Ontario caused it sounded good, and my favorite band (Tokyo Police Club) is from there.